We hear it all the time. Hydration is critical for a healthy body. “Drink more water”. “Are you getting

 propensity to retain water or bloating that can occur more commonly during a "flare" or due to IBS or other GI

-issues.
 The kidneys and liver actually work very intimately together.

 When one organ is compromised, this can affect all digestive organs.
 The kidneys are responsible for absorbing minerals just like the small intestines are responsible for absorbing and sorting minerals, vitamins and nutrients.

-Also it bears noting that when we are cleansing or participating in any kind of “detox”, we will of course need more water to cleanse; however, any detox program needs to be supervised if additional health issues are present
+It also bears noting that when we are cleansing or participating in any kind of “detox”, we will of course need more water to cleanse; however, any detox program needs to be supervised if additional health issues are present

 Also with fibromyalgia, the body has a more difficult time regulating body temperature and water balance, especially when the body